 - 1. Respect Property: Do not mark or deface school property. - 2.
 The school's designated student pass to leave the classroom or instructional environment is their signed school planner.
 Teachers are encouraged to limit student passes and have consequences for those who come to class unprepared.
 Students must have planners signed when outside the classroom without direct teacher supervision. - 3.
 Students elected or appointed to an office must agree to fulfill the responsibilities of that office.
 Students must be in good standing to carry out the duties of any elected position. - 4.
 No petition or document to be signed by individuals is to be circulated on school property, or in school, without the Principal's permission. - 5.
 No signs, surveys, or documents of information may be placed on bulletin boards or within the building without prior permission of the building principal. - 6.
 Each student is expected to show courtesy and respect, and to follow the directions of those in charge. - 7.
 All teachers and staff members are to be addressed as Ms., Mrs., or Mr. and in no case by just their first or last name. - 8.
 Threatening a teacher or employee of U.S.D. #389 by word or deed will result in suspension from school. - 9.
 While at school, the only acceptable display of affection will be holding hands and side hugs.
 The first violation will result in a warning.
 The second will result in a conference with both parents. - 10.
 Fighting or aggressive behavior of touching another student on the school grounds or on property next to the school, at any time, must be referred immediately to the building principal for discipline.
 The first offense referred to the office may result in a three-day suspension.
 The second offense may result in a five-day suspension.
 A third offense may result in long-term suspension.
 After reviewing the incident, the administration will determine the appropriate disciplinary action.
 In the case of a severe offense, long-term suspension may be imposed. - 11.
-Students enrolled in and attending schools in U.S.D. #389 shall have all book bags, back packs, duffel bags, or any extra items stored in their lockers. - 12.
-Cell phones are not allowed (meaning they must be secured and turned off) in the classroom or during class time without specific permission by a teacher or administrator. - 13.
+Cell phones must be secured and turned off in the classroom during class time unless given specific permission by a teacher or administrator. - 12.
 The use, creation, or dissemination of gang or wannabe symbols, signs, names, or materials is prohibited.
 Said materials are prohibited on any clothing, body, or any other place, at school or at school-sponsored events.
 Gang membership or gang association will not be tolerated.
 Said activities may result in short-term suspension.
-Continued activities may result in a student being expelled. - 14.
+Continued activities may result in a student being expelled. - 13.
 Address Changes If at any time during the school year a student moves to a different address, he/she must report this change to the school office.
-A change in a telephone number or the installation of a new telephone should also be reported. - 15.
+A change in a telephone number or the installation of a new telephone should also be reported. - 14.
 The office telephone is in such demand that it is necessary to deliver messages instead of calling students to the telephone during school hours.
 In an emergency, a student may make a call or be called to the telephone.
-No calls are to be made between classes only before or after school.
+No calls are to be made between classes - only before or after school.